 Reports of mass rapes, killings and other atrocities committed by rebels and government troops continue.

-The deal between DR Congo and Rwanda has also collapsed, with a new rebel group, the M23, becoming increasingly active in eastern DR Congo in 2012.
+The deal between DR Congo and Rwanda has also collapsed, with a new rebel group, the M23, largely made up of former Nkunda loyalists, becoming increasingly active in eastern DR Congo in 2012.

 The DR Congo government has repeatedly accused Rwanda of backing the M23.
 The group was initially said to have been led by Bosco "Terminator" Ntaganda, who is wanted by the International Criminal Court (ICC) on war crimes charges.